quisquous/cactbot/docs/CactbotCustomization.md

 `[10/19/2020 6:18:27 PM] Info: raidbossy: BrowserConsole: local user file: C:\Users\tinipoutini\cactbot\user\raidboss.js`

 Verify that your user file is loaded at all.

+The order that the filenames are printed are the order in which they are loaded.

 ### Check if your user file has errors